-Singapore has seen a huge rise in e-commerce activity over the past few years, with some e-commerce startups receiving investment or even proceeding to expand across the Asia-Pacific region.
+Singapore has seen a huge rise in online shopping activity over the past few years, with some e-commerce startups receiving investment or even proceeding to expand across the Asia-Pacific region.

-Here’s a list of what we think are up-and-rising and popular e-commerce sites and platforms in Singapore.
+Here’s a list of what we think are up-and-rising and popular e-commerce sites in Singapore.

 Launched in March 2009, Reebonz is an e-commerce site that deals in luxury products and services, such as high-end handbags and luxury travel packages, offering them at a discounted price compared to brick-and-mortar retailers.
 It is backed by Intel Capital.

 Customers get to enjoy free shipping for all orders, which arrive wrapped in their signature Reebonz black box with gold ribbon.
 The company also absorbs all customs duties and taxes that might be incurred during overseas deliveries.

 Reebonz has been doing well for itself, having closed a US$40 million financing round led by Singapore’s media giant MediaCorp in May 2013.
 They also bought over online luxury goods store Clout Shoppe from SingPost for an undisclosed amount in March 2014.

 In addition to their focus on luxury products, Reebonz also launched Kwerkee in mid-2012.
 Kwerkee is an e-commerce site that carries a lot of unique, novelty household items and gizmos.